stonefl/stonefl.github.io/_posts/2020-07-16-create-ai-platform-notebooks-instance-in-shared-vpc-without-service-availability.md

   --metadata='install-nvidia-driver=True,proxy-mode=project_editors'
 ```

-The gpu command is similar to the cpu command, the only difference are the last three options:
+The gpu command is similar to the cpu command, the only differences are the last three options:

 - `--maintenance-policy` must be **`TERMINATE`**, because of the [GPU restrictions](https://cloud.google.com/compute/docs/gpus#restrictions)
 - `--accelerator` specifies the GPU type to use.
 For more details of GPU types, see [Create GPU instance gcloud](https://cloud.google.com/compute/docs/gpus/add-gpus#create-gpu-instance-gcloud)
 - `--metadata` `install-nvidia-driver=True` specifies that the NVIDIA driver should be installed and `proxy-mode=project_editors` is used to setup proxy to JupyterLab.

-With the success of above command, an instance with name of ***gpu-instance-test*** is shown in the Notebook instances page, as shown below:
+With the success of above command, an instance with name of **gpu-instance-test** will show in the Notebook instances page:

 ![notebook_instance_gpu]({{site.baseurl}}/img/post/ai_notebooks_gpu.png)

 I hope this post is helpful.
 If I missed anything, please let me know in the comments.